ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 [Voss Alteration](radial/Voss-Alteration.png)

 As expected, my ambient tunes like Lush and Sol, etc. all have smaller fingerprints, because they all change the least in every way.

+As an exercise for the reader, analyze Led Zeppelin or Frank Sinatra or whoever with this technique.
+Just find their musicbrainz artist id and use that instead of mine.
+Fun times!